ajbowen249/PlusPlusTime/README.md

 # ++Time
-My employer hosts a series of coding challenges that occurs every Friday.
+My employer hosts a series of coding challenges and tutorials that occurs every Friday.
 These are my solutions.